James Holzhauer: Jeopardy! Masters

 On May 8, 2023, Holzhauer placed second in the first round of Jeopardy!
 Masters; despite knowing the Final Jeopardy! question, he wrote in an "answer" challenging Ken Jennings to a tournament.
 In spite of this, he won his bracket as he was far ahead of (over 20,000 points) the other competitors.
 He entered Final Jeopardy! with a lead (40,800 points).
 Earlier in the day, he had teased that he would be the "villain" of the tournament.
 On May 24, 2023, Holzhauer won the Masters tournament, edging out Mattea Roach and Matt Amodio to earn the $500,000 grand prize.

-In May 22, 2024, Holzhauer wrapped up part one of the two part finals with a total of 28,309 points to hold a sizable lead going into part two of the finals, but ultimately he finished in 3rd with a total of 38,017 behind winner Victoria Groce who finished with a total of 55,400 and runner up Yogesh Raut who finished with a total of 45,910.
+On May 22, 2024, Holzhauer wrapped up part one of the two part finals with a total of 28,309 points to hold a sizable lead going into part two of the finals, but ultimately he finished in third with a total of 38,017 behind winner Victoria Groce who finished with a total of 55,400 and runner up Yogesh Raut who finished with a total of 45,910.